The International Campaign to Abolish Nuclear Weapons (ICAN) has been awarded the 2017 Nobel Peace Prize.

 ICAN’s Asia-Pacific director, Tim Wright, said it was a “huge honour” to be awarded the Nobel Peace Prize

-In an interview with the ABC, he said that this prize was effectively the first Australian Nobel Peace Prize that has ever been awarded.
+In an interview with the ABC, he said that this prize was effectively the first Australian Nobel Peace Prize that had ever been awarded.

-He said that over the last decade, ICAN had been working to build support globally for a prohibition on nuclear weapons and that they had been doing this by focusing on the catastrophic humanitarian consequences that these weapons have.
+He said that over the last decade, ICAN had been working to build support globally for a prohibition on nuclear weapons and that they had been doing this by focusing on the catastrophic humanitarian impacts that would confront humankind if nuclear weapons were ever used again.

 “We’ve been working with survivors of atomic bombings of Hiroshima and Nagasaki, with survivors of nuclear testing here in Australia and in the Pacific.”